shlizee/LyapunovAutoEncode/README.md

 The relevant training outputs for all models of a given size (model parameters, training and validation loss, etc.) will be stored in a Trials object.

+Network training takes the most time of this demo.
+Our tests (with CUDA-enabled device) show that training each network takes 3-10 minutes, depending on network size.
+This means that for 20 evaluationt at each size, it could take a couple hours.
+For our experiments, we evaluated 50 times.

 ### Step 2: Calculate Lyapunov Exponents
 Running the code for Step 1 will also calculate the Lyapunov Exponents (LEs) of each of these models and store them in the Trial object generated in step 1.